The convex dimension of hypergraphs and the hypersimplicial Van Kampen-Flores Theorem: Discussion and open problems

 \subsubsection{Other hypergraphs:}

 After studying complete hypergraphs, it would be interesting to determine the convex dimension of other families of uniform hypergraphs.
+Note that our approach via Lemmas~\ref{lem:equivalence} and~\ref{lem:projection_lemma} also extends to other hypergraphs when the hypersimplex is replaced by the corresponding hyperedge polytopes.

 A particularly interesting family of uniform hypergraphs that comes to mind are (sets of bases of) \defn{matroids}.
-The corresponding polytopes, known as \defn{matroid polytopes}, have been extensively studied and many of their properties are well understood.
+Their hyperedge polytopes, known as \defn{matroid polytopes}, have been extensively studied and many of their properties are well understood.
 They are in particular a relevant family in the context of the convex combinatorial optimization problems that originally motivated the study of the convex dimension of hypergraphs~\cite{OnnRothblum2004}.
 The associated optimization problem is known as \defn{convex matroid optimization}~\cite{Onn2003}.